saraegregg/Les_Sommeliers/README.md

 Once parsed to a clean dataframe, the team reviewed the top 50 most common words included in the description, and selected ten to include as features in our machine learning model.

-## Machine Learning Component Overview
+## Machine Learning Component
-Using supervised machine learning, by way of a Random Forest Classfier model, we will predict point value classification (our target) using a specified set of features and utilizing several techniques such as:
+Using supervised machine learning, by way of a Random Forest Classfier model, we predict point value classification (our target) using a specified set of features and utilizing several techniques such as:
 - Conversion of categorical values to numerical using OneHot Encoder
 - Bucketing or binning of feature data values to reduce the number of unique variables in each feature selection list as well as our target output
 - Removal of non-essential columns such as Region, Title, Winery, Taster Name, and Taster Twitter Handle